-If you are looking for information about the library’s locations and hours, or if you need to contact a staff member, please visit our About Us page.
+To find information about the Library’s locations and hours, or to contact a staff member, please visit our About Us page.

 Get a Pickerington Library Card

 A Pickerington Public Library card is free to obtain for all residents of the state of Ohio.
-To get a card, you have two options:
+To get a Pickerington Public Library card, customers have two options:

 - If the photo ID does not have the current address listed, customers can present another type of ID – employment ID card, student ID, printed personal check, recent utility bill, car registration, etc. If a customer does not have anything with the current address on it, Library staff will mail the new card to the address provided.

-- Apply for a card online: You can go here to register for a library card online, but you will have to complete the application process in person.
-You will receive your card once you come to the library to finish this process.
+- Apply for a card online: Click here to register for a library card online.
+Customers will still have to complete the application process in person, and will receive a card once they come to the library to complete the process.

-- For those under the age of 18, apply for a Student Cards without a parent/guardian present.
-You cannot have a Student Card and a regular Pickerington Public Library card at the same time.
-Student Cards allow for 3 items to be checked out at a time.
-When a Student Card holder turns 18, they must apply for a regular library card.
-Student Cards can be applied for in person at either location.
+- For those under the age of 18, apply for a Kids Card without a parent/guardian present.
+Cardholders cannot have a Kids Card and a regular Pickerington Public Library card at the same time.
+Kids Cards allow for three (3) items to be checked out at a time.
+When a Kids Cardholder turns 18, they must apply for a regular library card.
+Kids Cards can be applied for in person at either location.

-- Replacement cards are $.50, and you must show ID with current address listed to complete the replacement card process.
+- Replacement cards are $.50.
+Customers must show ID with current address listed to complete the replacement card process.

-- Lost or stolen cards should be reported to the library immediately, so library staff can put a block on your account.
-This keeps you from being held responsible for items checked out on that lost/stolen card after you’ve reported it to the library.
+- Lost or stolen cards should be reported to the library immediately, so library staff can put a block on the account.
+This prevents customers from being held responsible for items checked out on that lost/stolen card after it has been reported it to the library.

 Borrow Materials at PPL